Si

 Key Applications

-The primary end-uses of Silicon span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Silicon span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Aluminum alloy additive — Silicon plays a vital role in aluminum alloy additive, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Aluminum alloy additive - Silicon is valued in aluminum alloy additive for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Steel and iron casting — Silicon plays a vital role in steel and iron casting, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Steel and iron casting - Silicon is valued in steel and iron casting for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook